migillett/Meshtastic-Listener/README.md

 - `!clear` - soft deletes all messages from the BBS.
 Only available when a node id matches the admin id set in the env vars.

 ## To Do
+- Create BaseModel for all packets we receive for data validation and type hinting.
+    ~~- TEXT_MESSAGE_APP~~
+    - NODEINFO_APP
+    - TRACEROUTE_APP
+    - POSITION_APP

 ## Installation
 ```bash